 The best foods to graze on include a balance of natural glucose, sodium, and potassium-rich foods.
 I created a video to share a selection of some simple and easy snacks that are ideal for adrenal fatigue, which you can view here.
 You can still enjoy your regular meals, but it’s important to not compromise on snacking every one and a half to two hours as well.

 Glucose saturation, like grazing, is another key piece of adrenal recovery..
 Our bodies run primarily on glucose, along with mineral salts.
 If we wait more than one and a half to two hours to eat, and we don't have enough glucose reserves in our liver (most people don’t), we set ourselves up for blood sugar crashes resulting in hypoglycemia and the beginning of insulin resistance, plus the adrenaline and cortisol responses I described above.
+I cover this in-depth in my book, Liver Rescue, along with how to heal.
 To give ourselves the best safeguard against adrenal fatigue and other conditions and illnesses, we need to ensure we are eating plenty of glucose from fruits and carbohydrate-rich vegetables, along with leafy greens for mineral salts.
 An unknown secret is to drink 16oz of straight celery juice daily on an empty stomach.
 This simple juice is the most powerful way to help bring the adrenals back to health, along with grazing on fruit and greens.
 I share recipes that feature healthy sources of glucose and mineral salts in my book Life-Changing Foods and on my blog here, or enjoy simple snacks such as those in the Adrenal Snacks video.

 Hope For Healing